Ollie Watkins

-Oliver George Arthur Watkins (born 30 December 1995) is an English professional footballer who plays as a striker for club Aston Villa and the England national team.
+Oliver George Arthur Watkins (born 30 December 1995) is an English professional footballer who plays as a forward for Saudi Pro League club Al-Hilal and the England national team.
 Described as a complete forward, Watkins is known for his finishing ability and work ethic.

 Watkins is a product of the Exeter City academy and made his breakthrough at the club, winning the EFL Young Player of the Year award, before departing in 2017 for Brentford.
 He had a successful three-year spell at the club, culminating in being the joint top-scorer in the 2019–20 Championship and being named Championship Player of the Year in 2020.

-On 9 September 2020, Watkins signed for his present club, Aston Villa.
+In September 2020, Watkins signed for Aston Villa.
 In May 2024, he was named Premier League Playmaker of the Season for the 2023–24 season.
-On 10 May 2025, Watkins became Aston Villa's all-time top Premier League scorer, overtaking Gabriel Agbonlahor's record of 74 goals.
+In May 2025, Watkins became Aston Villa's all-time top Premier League scorer, overtaking Gabriel Agbonlahor's record of 74 goals.

-On 25 March 2021, Watkins made his debut for the England national team against San Marino in a World Cup qualifying game.
-During this same match, he scored his first international goal.
-Watkins also represented England at UEFA Euro 2024.
+Watkins made his debut for the England national team in a World Cup qualifying match against San Marino in March 2021, also scoring his first international goal against the side.
+Watkins then went on to represent England at UEFA Euro 2024 and the 2026 FIFA World Cup.

-Early life and family
+Early and personal life

-Oliver George Arthur Watkins was born on 30 December 1995 at Torbay Hospital in Torquay in Devon.

-Watkins is of Jamaican descent and professes to be a Arsenal supporter.
+Oliver George Arthur Watkins was born on 30 December 1995 at Torbay Hospital in Torquay, Devon.
+He is of Jamaican descent and professes to be an Arsenal supporter.
 He was raised by his mother Delsi-May, who is a professional singer.

 Watkins grew up in Newton Abbot and he attended South Dartmoor Community College in Ashburton together with Matt Jay and Jamie Reid.

-Watkins began playing grassroots football with the academy of Buckland Athletic at six years of age.
+He began playing grassroots football with the academy of Buckland Athletic at six years of age.
 Thereafter, he joined neighbouring Newton Town F.C. for one season and also represented the Devon County Football Association alongside Sam Gallagher.

 On 18 May 2025, Watkins married his long time partner Ellie Alderson, with whom he has two children.
+Watkins's former Brentford teammate, Neal Maupay, named his son Ollie after Watkins.